-The IBASA currently has a membership in excess of 600 members across South Africa, who are accredited as Business Advisors, Business Coaches, and Mentors.
+The IBASA currently has a membership in excess of over 2000 members across South Africa, who are accredited as Business Advisors, Business Coaches, and Mentors.

 Members are graded in accordance with their level of skill, education, and more importantly their advisory experience.
 Once assessed and graded, they qualify to use designations ranging from Business Advisor (BA), Principal Business Advisor (PBA) and Certified Business Advisor (CBA), which is the most skilled and experienced.